hardbyte/netchecks/docs/src/pages/docs/external-data.md

   annotations:
     description: Assert probe can access configmap data
 spec:
+  # Include the full context and headers in the PolicyReport for easier debugging
+  disableRedaction: true
   # All rules in the NetworkAssertion share the same context
   context:
     # A unique name for each context object